imneli/imneli/README.md

 <p align="center">
-  Me chamo Matheus, seja bem vindo ao meu perfil!
-Sou um developer que está estudando Engenharia de Software na <strong>FIAP</strong>.<br>
+  My name is Matheus, welcome to my profile!
+I'm a developer who is studying Software Engineering at FIAP.
-  No momento estou me aprofundando em Front End com Js.
+  I'm currently delving deeper into Front End with Js.

 </p>